Project: Rishpon, Israel_Current Status: Completed 2015_My Input: 2008-2015

 Responsibilities

-I have managed the project from the conceptual design to construction oversight including client liaison and coordination with the architect and the advising team.
-The vegetation plan was done in collaboration with Ofer Rappaport, a member of Zur-Wolf team.
+I managed the project from concept through construction oversight, including client liaison and coordination with the architect and consulting team.
+The vegetation plan was developed in collaboration with Ofer Rappaport of the Zur-Wolf Landscape Architects team.

 Photo by A. Geron